 Finding Hunting Land with Desktop Scouting

 Before we get too far along, what if you don’t have a place to hunt at all?
 Don’t worry – you don’t need to be a landowner to hunt.
 There are millions of acres of public hunting land in this country.
 If you’ve never looked before or you’ve struggled to find public land, don’t be discouraged.
-I recommend you read this article about how to find hunting land, for beginners or seasoned hunters alike.
+Try searching for “public hunting land near me” or “public land near me” to get some ideas.
+I also recommend you read this article about how to find hunting land, for beginners or seasoned hunters alike.

 Once you’ve found a property, what should you do?
 Traditional deer scouting or scouting for other animals would require you to physically walk each property to see what it looks like.
 While that’s therapeutic and makes for good exercise, it’s not always the most time-efficient.